forkriver/evans-11ty/src/page/000-home-page.md

 ## We're taking a break

 There are no movies upcoming at this moment.
-Please check again closer to September.
+Please check again closer to {{ 0 | nextSessionMonth }}.
 Thanks!

 {% endif %}

+See you at the movies!